oss-review-toolkit/orthw-shell/docs/getting-started.md

 5. [Generate the Web App report](#orthw-report-webapp) using `orthw report-webapp`.
 6. Open `~/ort-scans/mime-types-orthw/webapp.html` using a web browser.
 6. The Web App report should now show for `NPM::eslint-scope:5.0.0`:
+   - _Licenses_:
-   - _Detected licenses_: BSD-2-Clause
+      - _Detected_: BSD-2-Clause
       - _Detected Excluded_: BSD-3-Clause, LicenseRef-scancode-public-domain, MIT
+   - _Scan Results_:
-   - _Scan Results_: A light grey icon in front the `Makefile.js` file and `test` directory rows
+      - A light grey icon in front the `Makefile.js` file and `test` directory rows

 ## Listing the Licenses found in the Sources of a Package <a name="orthw-licenses"></a>